-It ranks all the models as mentioned in Table XII, Table XIII, and depending on the test statistics and calculations, it determines the value of $F{\rm p}$ from equation (15).
-Next, from the critical value of the chi-
+It ranks all the models as mentioned in Table XII, Table XIII, and depending on the test statistics and calculations, it determines the value of $F{\scriptscriptstyle R}$ from equation (15).
+Next, from the critical value of the chisquared table, the null hypothesis is either accepted or rejected.
+The decision rule then states that the null hypothesis should be rejected if F is greater than the critical value.